Skip to content

 Whether you find these examples silly or clever, they will provide the opportunity and reminders people need to ensure frequent and proper handwashing is completed.

 Since 1988, World AIDS Day has been observed every December 1.
-And since fall and winter are also flu season, December 5 to 9 have been designated National Influenza Week.
+And since fall and winter are also flu season, December 7 to 13 have been designated National Influenza Vaccination Week.
 Many workplaces celebrate the Christmas season in December, but injecting some health awareness into the festivities is still good.

 Other December celebration: